Skip to main content

 info

-Disconnect the VM configuration before editing its metadata.
+Disconnect and power off the VM configuration before editing its metadata.

 Delete a Virtual Machine